 Women and Water: Living Between Extremes

-For women across many communities, this bittersweet irony shapes daily existence.
-Their relationship with water is one of constant negotiation: between too much and too little, between floods that devastate and droughts that deplete.
-As the speed, intensity, and availability of water shift with the changing climate, so does the magnitude of women’s struggles and their remarkable resilience.
+Published: Mar 21, 2026 Reading time: 6 minutes Share: Share an articleFor many women, their relationship with water is one of constant negotiation: between too much and too little, between floods that devastate and droughts that deplete.
+As the speed, intensity, and availability of water shifts with the changing climate, so does the magnitude of women’s struggles.

 When There Is Too Much Water

-Despite repeated appeals to the local authorities, only temporary structures had been built and small embankments that could not withstand the rising force of monsoon floods.
-The community lived with the fear that each year could be the year their homes disappeared.
-Recognising the urgency, the UK International Development funded Resilience, Adaptation and Inclusion in Nepal (RAIN) programme, in coordination with local stakeholders, conducted assessments and identified the most vulnerable locations.
-The project then constructed a 90-meter gabion embankment near the playground, a structure that has brought deep relief to the villagers.
+Despite repeated appeals to the local authorities, only temporary structures and small embankments had been built to restrain the river.
+These cannot withstand the rising force of monsoon floods.
+The community lived in fear that each year could be the year their homes disappeared.
+To protect residents, we conducted assessments and identified the most vulnerable locations.
+We then constructed a 90-meter gabion embankment near the playground, a structure that has brought relief to the villagers.
+This work was conducted through the UK International Development funded Resilience, Adaptation and Inclusion in Nepal (RAIN) programme, in coordination with local stakeholders.

 When There Is Too Little Water